Our Guide to Buying a New Construction Condo Project in Hawaii in 2023

 5. Inspections and Walk-through

-When it comes to cosmetic repairs in your unit, there is only one opportunity to bring them up and get them repaired by the developer, and it's at this walk-through.
-You will be scheduled to do this a month or so in advance so if you are off-island you can make plans to do this in-person or have your realtor or representative do this for you.
+When it comes to cosmetic repairs in your unit, there is only one opportunity to get them addressed and repaired by the developer.
+Your walk-through will take place a couple of months prior to closing, and this is the first time you'll be stepping into your unit and the building.
+You will be notified of your scheduled walk-through a month or two in advance so if you are off-island you can make plans to do this in-person or have your realtor or representative do this for you.
 You only have one inspection so you really need to make sure that the person that is doing this for you knows what they are doing and what they are looking for.
-Common issues are: paint blemishes, drywall cracking, caulking, scrates in finishes, scratches on glass windows, cracking in grout, and many other issues.
-Keep in mind that when they are building the project they are doing hundreds of units at a time and mistakes will be made, we're all human.
+Common issues are: paint blemishes, drywall cracking, caulking, scratches in finishes, scratches on glass windows, cracking in grout, and many other small cosmetic issues.
+Keep in mind that during construction, the contractor is building hundreds of units at a time and mistakes will be made; we're all human.
 The developer and contractor do a pretty good job making sure all of the issues discovered during the inspection process are fixed prior to you actually moving in.
-You will have the opportunity to approve the work that was done but this usually isn't until after closing.
+You will have the opportunity to approve the work that was done, but this usually isn't until after closing.

 6. Signing

 You will be scheduled to sign with both your lender and the escrow team roughly two months prior to closing.
-This is when you should all your funding in order as well as hold you play to hold title.
-You can use a trust, an LLC, as a married couple or as an individual.
+This is when you should have all your funding in escrow and when you should have your vesting documents finalized.
+You can hold title with a trust, an LLC, as a married couple or as an individual.

 7. Closing & Key Pick-Up